surifirstpin/biplus_documentation/Docs_1/visualisation_overview.md

 To hide the first or last column field data  in visualization, Select hide first or hide last check box in Data section.
 To carry out this function you need to derive a expression in calculated column.

-**For Example :** Apply subtraction for Order Value_Sum and derive the expression in calculated column as follow;
+**For Example :** Apply subtraction for Order Value_Sum and derive the expression in calculated column as follow ;

 ```
 pivot_offset(#{ROOT.BI_DELIVERYREPORT.sum_ORDERVALUE} ,0,-1)